Competition Monitoring has plenty of use cases. Indeed, it can help you to improve user onboarding and attract more customers.

-The key thing here is to offer some new key features, value propositions or even to personalize your onboarding experience.
+The key thing here is to offer some new key features, value propositions, or even to personalize your onboarding experience.

-The best way to test your product, features and unique value proposition is to actually talk to your competitors' customers! 🙂
+The best way to test your product, features and unique value proposition is actually to talk to your competitors’ customers! 🙂

 The goal of your competitors’ customer development is to:

-- Realizing what’s really important for them.
+- Realizing what’s important for them.

 - Creating better competitive advantages and onboarding methodologies based on your competitors’ customer development.

 There is no better way to improve user onboarding than educating your competitors’ customers better.